Oklahoma man found guilty of hate crime in his neighbor's death

-Stanley Vernon Majors, 63, was also found guilty of malicious intimidation or harassment, a hate crime, and threatening an act of violence, both misdemeanors.
+In addition to murder, Stanley Vernon Majors, 63, was found guilty of malicious intimidation or harassment, a hate crime, and threatening an act of violence, both misdemeanors.

-The fourth count he is charged with -- possession of a firearm in the commission of a felony -- will need more jury deliberation.
+He was found guilty of another felony -- possession of a firearm in the commission of a felony -- during the jury's second set of deliberations.

 Authorities have said that in August 2016, Majors walked next door, up the front steps of his neighbor's porch, and shot and killed Jabara.
 They say he did it because the Jabara family is from Lebanon.